-A Brief History of AsiaThe word “Asia” is considered to be the derivative of an Ancient Greek word “Aơiα”, which was firstly associated for relating to the Persian Wars in 440 BC.
-But initially it was connoted to the east bank of Aegean Sea – the area which was famous for being related to Hittites as “Assuwa”.
-Another idea is that the word Asia is derived from the word “Asu” which means “rising” or “light” referring to the sunrise, so basically Asia means the “Eastern Land” from which the sun rises.
+A Brief History of AsiaThe word "Asia" is considered to be the derivative of an Ancient Greek word, "Aơiα", which was firstly associated to the Persian Wars in 440 BC.
+But initially it was

-If we go down the history lane, it will tell us that Asia had been under the rule of various kings in different time zones.
-The history recorded the wisest king Chandra Gupta Maurya as its first documented ruler; a former slave who was the founder of Maurya Dynasty, he died in 298 BC after becoming known in the Hellenistic world for defeating one of the most powerful of Alexander’s successors, Seleucus I Nicator.
-Another famous and well-loved king of those times was King Ashoka, the grandchild of Chandra Gupta Maurya.
+History shows that Asia had been under the rule of various kings during different eras.
+History has recorded that a wise king, Chandra Gupta Maurya, a former slave, became the founder of Maurya Dynasty.
+Maurya died in 298 BC, after becoming known in the Hellenistic world for defeating Seleucus I Nicator.
+Another famous, and well-loved king of those times was King Ashoka, the grandchild of Chandra Gupta Maurya.

 King Ashoka died in 232 BC.
-Another golden era in the history of Asia was the era of Muslim rulers, from 632 AD until the Ottoman Empire’s reign in 1566.
-Many of the Asian rulers had built excellent monuments during their times which are still considered as masterpieces and therefore visited by millions of traveler each passing year.
+Another golden era in the history of Asia was the era of Muslim rulers, from 632 AD, until the Ottoman Empire's reign in 1566.
+Many of the Asian rulers had built elaborate monuments during their reign, which are considered masterpieces, and visited by millions of people to this day.

 Culture and People of AsiaThe people of Asia are best known for their attractive features and the simplicity in their ways of living.
-In the Asian culture, the guests are considered very respectful and are highly respected – so they are always seen to be very open-hearted and generous towards their guests.
+In the Asian cultures, having guests is considered an honor, and are highly respected - so generally, Asian are seen to be very open-hearted and generous towards their guests.

-Located in Pakistan are the Taxila, an important Hindu and Buddhist center dating back to the Gandhara period, and the ancient civilization of Mohenjo-daro.
-All these places are not only beautiful spots in Asia, but are also rich in culture and history.
-Once you visit these places you will come to know how rich and diversified culture prevails in Asian regions.
-The aforementioned places are just the tip of the iceberg!
+Located in Pakistan, are the Taxila, an important Hindu and Buddhist center, dating back to the Gandhara period, and the ancient civilization of Mohenjo-daro.
+All these places are not only beautiful, but are also rich in culture and history.
+Once you visit, you’ll come to see the rich and diversified culture that prevails in Asia.
+And these are just the tip of the iceberg!
 Many consider the cuisine of Asia to be exquisite.
 The continent offers a wide ranging variety of tastes and styles.
 Not just food, but also some of the top restaurants are located in Asia:

 - Gaggan, Bangkok, Thailand